 Regular Pace Class

-The regular pace class duration is 7 weeks plus one day (22 days).
+The regular pace class duration is 7-8 weeks.

 Fast Pace Class

-The evening class schedule is Tuesday, Thursday and Saturday with a duration of approximately 6 weeks.
+The evening class schedule is Tuesday, Thursday and Saturday with a duration of 7-8 weeks.

 CNA Class Schedules:

 Please call or email Dianna Murphy for any questions or more information: 325-670-1026; email@example.com

 PHSSN does not discriminate on the basis of race, color, national, or ethnic origin in administration of educational policies, admissions policies, scholarship and loan programs, athletic and other school-administered programs.